AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/telephone-input.md

 *   **Improved Data Accuracy**: By using a telephone input field, the form can enforce certain constraints on the format of the telephone number, which can help ensure that the data entered is accurate and complete.

 *   **Better User Experience**: A telephone input field provides a clear and intuitive way for users to input their telephone number, and can improve the user experience by allowing users to quickly and easily enter their contact information.

-*   **Improved Data Management**: By using a telephone input field, form data can be managed more effectively, as users are less likely to submit inconsistent or incorrect data.

-*   **Improved Accessibility**: A telephone input field can be made accessible to users with disabilities, allowing them to easily enter their telephone number.

-*   **Consistency**: Including a telephone input field in a form provides consistency in user experience, as telephone input fields are a common feature of forms that require contact information.

 ## Version and Compatibility {#version-and-compatibility}